 If you are building a brand new website, it’s best to do keyword research and mapping at the same time.

-Ideally you will perform this task before engaging a web designer or developer, as it helps them immensely by giving them a clearer vision of the new site’s structure.
+Ideally, you will perform this task before engaging a web designer or developer, as it helps them immensely by giving them a clearer vision of the new site’s structure.

 We engaged Dialed Labs to show us the pages we needed on our website to bring customers from Google without having to pay for ads.
-As a startup, we had limited budget and high expectations.
+As a startup, we had a limited budget and high expectations.
 They exceeded our expectations.

-Not only did they go above and beyond with in researching the pages we thought we needed, they actually discovered additional products that they thought could be a good opportunity for us to develop.
+Not only did they go above and beyond in researching the pages we thought we needed, they actually discovered additional products that they thought could be a good opportunity for us to develop.
 So while they sell it as an SEO service, it’s more like business strategy research that doubles as a marketing plan.

 Leon MortonCo-Founder, Architopia